 Are you a passionate diver and keen to document your aquatic antics?
 Take your awesome hobby a step further and sign up for a two-part course in digital underwater photography.
 Based around today’s simple point-and-shoot digital cameras, student divers can nail the skills (it’s all about the light) and practical techniques (staying still) necessary to snap amazing underwater photos.
 The classes are during excursions to selected dive sites within Tunku Abdul Rahman Marine Park.

 The Tavajun Bay enclave

 Finally, a seaside holiday wouldn’t be complete without discovering a private beach now, would it?
 The tranquil, exclusive Tavajun Bay is located five-minutes by boat from Gaya Island Resort and is perfect for a day of relaxation.
 Don’t worry – you’ll be fed and watered!
 Munch on dishes warmed in earthenware skillets over charcoal embers, or pre-order a personalised picnic basket.

 Ready to book your Borneo trip?
 There is a selection of direct flights to Kota Kinabalu from Singapore which take just over two hours.
 Both Silk Air and Air Asia offer flights every day.
-Want to stay at Gaya Island Resort like I did?
-Be sure to make the most of their pay two, stay three deal – which means you’ll pay a total of 710 SGD per room for the whole stay.

 Like this?
 Read more at our travel section.